 When you need God's power to help, call Elohim-God.

-When you need the divine presence of God, call Yahweh-the Lord.
+When you need the divine presence of God, call Yahweh- the Lord.
 When you need the sacredness of God, call El Elyon-the Most High God.
 When you need an overseer of your affairs, call El Roi-the God who sees.
 When you need an all-powerful deity, call El Shaddai-God Almighty.
 When you need a provider, call Yahweh Yireh-the Lord will provide.
 When you need a helper, call Yahweh Nissi-the Lord is my banner.
 When you need peace of mind, call Yahweh Shalom-the Lord of peace.
 When you need a perfect Savior, call Qedosh Yisrael-God is morally perfect.
 When you need a protector, call Yahweh Sabaoth-God is our Savior and protector.

-When you need a God who will not die, call El Olam-the everlasting God.

-When you need a God of righteousness, call Yahweh Tsidkenu-God is our standard for right behavior and righteous living.

-When you need a divine presence, call Yahweh Shammah-the Lord is there.
+When you need a God of righteousness, call El Olam-the everlasting God.
+When you need a God of righteousness, call Yahweh Shammah- the Lord is there.
+When you need a divine presence, call Yahweh Shammah- the Lord is there.

-When you need a God of ultimate authority, call Attiq Yomin-the Ancient of Days, who will one day judge the nations.